aelsaman/aelsaman/README.md

 ### Hi there 👋

-I'm @aelsaman, a Senior Software engineer with a major focus on ReactJS ecosystem and a passion for cloud native development.
+I'm @aelsaman, a Senior Software engineer with a major focus on ReactJS ecosystem and a passion for cloud-native approach.
 I am ex-IBMer (IBM Cloud), currently working at [Toptal](https://www.toptal.com/resume/alaa-elsaman)

 👩‍💻 You can learn more about me on [Linkedin](https://www.linkedin.com/in/aelsaman/) or, on my website [aelsaman](https://aelsaman-portfolio.vercel.app)